Robust Recursive Filtering and Smoothing: Empirical application

-We estimate the parameters $\nu$, ${\omega}$, $\mb{T}$, $\mb{Q}$ in the first sub-sample of $n=2000$ business days.
-The out-of-sample filtered and smoothed estimates are then computed in the remaining sub-sample of 1478 days, from 14-11-2007 to 27-09-2013.
-In the following, we show the maximum likelihood estimates of the parameters:
+The parameters $\nu$, ${\omega}$, $\mb{T}$, $\mb{Q}$ are estimated in the first sub-sample of $n=2000$ business days by maximizing the approximate log-likelihood $\sum_{t=1}^{2000}\log p(y_t|\theta_t=\omega+\mb{Z}\mb{a}_t)$.
+The out-of-sample filtered and smoothed estimates are then computed in the sub-sample including the remaining business days.\ In the following, we report the parameter estimates of the XOM time-series: